 The VBAT pin supplies power only to the RTC and the Battery RAM.
 These two functions require a minimum of power to operate, which can be supplied by an external battery.
-When the CPU and the rest of chip functions are stopped and power removed, the RTC can supply an alarm output that may be used by external hardware to restore chip power and resume operation.

-7.26 System control
+7.25 System control

-7.26.1 Reset
+7.25.1 Reset

-Reset has four sources on the LPC2378: the RESET pin, the Watchdog reset, power-on reset, and the BrownOut Detection (BOD) circuit.
+Reset has four sources on the LPC2364/66/68: the RESET pin, the Watchdog reset, power-on reset, and the BrownOut Detection (BOD) circuit.
 The RESET pin is a Schmitt trigger input pin.
-Assertion of chip Reset by any source, once the operating voltage attains a usable level, starts the Wake-up timer (see description in Section 7.25.3 "Wake-up timer"), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, a fixed number of clocks have passed, and the flash controller has completed its initialization.
+Assertion of chip Reset by any source, once the operating voltage attains a usable level, starts the Wake-up timer (see description in Section 7.24.3 "Wake-up timer"), causing reset to remain asserted until the external Reset is de-asserted, the oscillator is running, a fixed number of clocks have passed, and the flash controller has completed its initialization.